ser94mor/self-driving-car-using-ros/PROJECT_README.md

 We attempted transfer learning using the pre-trained SSD_inception_v2 model trained on COCO dataset, and retrain it on our own dataset for NUM_EPOCHS, achieving a final loss of FINAL_LOSS.

-@Segey, pls elaborate how you collated the dataset.

 Here is a sample of the dataset.
 ![Udacity Test Site training images](report/udacity_visualization.png)